top of page

 How many times have you looked at optical illusions that seem to shimmer or move?

 It's because of that 0.1-second delay.
 Not only is there a 0.1-second delay between reality and perception, but your brain can't process all colors simultaneously.
 The black and white portions of the image are rendered at different times.
-If you're moving your head or eyes while this is happening, you'll experience the shimmering effect.
+If you move your head or eyes while this happens, you'll experience the shimmering effect.
 Your brain cannot keep up with what's in front of your face!

-If you can manage to look at the image while keeping perfectly still, the shimmering will stop.
+If you can look at the image while keeping perfectly still, the shimmering will stop.

 Why don't we see this shimmering effect everywhere we look?
-Because ordinarily, everything in our field of view is so disorganized it all comes out as a "wash."
-Whereas, the image you see above has been carefully constructed to take advantage of this weakness within your brain.
+Ordinarily, everything in our field of view is so disorganized that it all comes out as a "wash."
+The image you see above has been carefully constructed to take advantage of this weakness within your brain.

-When you see something like this on TV and a creepy voice comes on that says, "You are now under my control!" unfortunately for you, the voice is correct.
+When you see something like this on TV, a creepy voice comes on that says, "You are now under my control!"
+Unfortunately for you, the voice is correct.

 Why put ice on a burn?

-When you get a minor burn after touching a hot pot on the stove, go immediately to the freezer and take out a piece of ice.
+When you get a minor burn after touching a hot pot on the stove, immediately go to the freezer and remove a piece of ice.
 Hold the ice against the burn for about ten minutes.
-If you do this quickly enough, your burn will be drastically reduced, if not avoided altogether.
+If you do this quickly enough, your burn will be drastically reduced if not avoided altogether.

 What is happening?

 When you get a minor burn, your nerves in the burn area overreact and have a hissy fit.
 Or a tantrum.
 Call it what you will.
-It is your nerves, not the heat from the burn, that create the redness, pain, and blistering.
+Your nerves, not the burn's heat, create the redness, pain, and blistering.
 The ice makes your nerves forget the burn ever happened.
-What you’re left with after ten minutes is only the burn itself, which is often a relatively minor injury.
+After ten minutes, you’re left with only the burn itself, which is often a relatively minor injury.

 What is an itch?